Skip to main content

 jaxDecomp: JAX Library for 3D Domain Decomposition and Parallel FFTs

-[!IMPORTANT] Version 0.2.0 has a pure JAX backend and no longer requires MPI ..
-MPI and NCCL backends are still available through cuDecomp
+Important Version 0.2.0 includes a pure JAX backend that no longer requires MPI.
+For multi-node runs, MPI and NCCL backends are still available through cuDecomp.

-JAX bindings for NVIDIA's cuDecomp library (Romero et al. 2022), allowing for efficient multi-node parallel FFTs and halo exchanges directly in low level NCCL/CUDA-Aware MPI from your JAX code :tada:
+JAX reimplementation and bindings for NVIDIA's cuDecomp library (Romero et al. 2022), enabling multi-node parallel FFTs and halo exchanges directly in low-level NCCL/CUDA-Aware MPI from your JAX code.

 Usage